mohitprashant/mohitprashant/README.md

 #### A coffee enthusiast by day ☼ and an AI researcher by night ☾

 I am currently PhD student at Nanyang Technological University, Singapore.
 My work is focused on machine learning safety and probabilistic guarantees for reinforcement learning using the PAC framework.
-Feel free to visit my website below for some updates on project work, research ideas that I'm currently interested in and general info on what I'm up to.
+Feel free to visit my website below for some updates on project work, research ideas that I'm currently following through on and general info on what I'm up to.

 As a sidenote, I enjoy competitive programming in my free time and I have a fondness for applying learning-based techniques to automate and discover solution strategies/algorithms to game environments.

+If you're interested in collaboration or want to raise a query, feel free to shoot a message on any of my socials below.
+I'll get back to you as soon as I can.

 - ⚙️ I use daily: `Python3`, `C++`, `TensorFlow`, `PyTorch`, `Java`